IlaiGamzu/Dead-Sea-Scrolls-Duplicate-Search/README.md

 This project focuses on finding duplicate Dead Sea Scrolls by their content.
 Each duplicate might be part of a larger scroll or an independent scroll.

+# Notes before start:
-Note: The project code is in a private repository.
-To access the code, please email me for permission at: Ilai.gamzu13@gmail.com.
+1. The project code is in a private repository.
+To access the code, please email me for permission at: Ilai.gamzu13@gmail.com or in my linkdin https://www.linkedin.com/in/ilai-gam-zu-letova-a78915245.
+2. The data-set does not uploaded, beacise it is belong to my collage.

 # How to Solve the Problem?
 - Initially, I use YOLOv8 to detect each scroll.